litebito/netbox-ipam-scanner/README.md

 ## 3. How to install
 ### 3.1 Create the NetBox API token and permissions
-You will need to create (in this order) a permissions set, a user_id, an API token
+You need to prepare a few things in NetBox, before the script can run: you will need to create (in this order) a permissions set, a user_id, an API token
 1. Logon in NetBox as an admin
 2. go to Authentication > Permissions, create a permission set, for example ***perm_api_ipam_scanner*** and configure this as follows:
 	-	Enabled: True